DaveVoyles/Night-Trap/README.md

 ----------
 ### To do:

-- Add interactivity to catch augers
-- Create a UI
-- Chop up the clips to create branching paths (ex: caught / missed an aug)
 - Add the color coordinated password system
 - Pause Screen
-- Get raw footage, to prevent that *click* noise from going off every time you miss an auger
 - Get multiple video feeds to buffer as soon as the page loads.
 Allows for quicker camera changes.

 ----------